-The labor analysis included in this program was prepared using the U.S. Census American Fact Finder - Detailed Census Occupation by Sex, and Race/Ethnicity for Residence Geography for Fairfield County and New Haven Counties, Connecticut.
+The labor analysis included in this program was prepared using the U.S. Census American Community Survey - State/Local Government Job Groups By Sex and Race Ethnicity for Residence Geography of both Fairfield County and New Haven Counties, Connecticut.
+In determining the recruiting area, GBT established a reasonable commuting time of twentyeight minutes, which according to data from the US Census Bureau, is the average one-way commuting time in the United States.